masternotions/masternotions.github.io/index.md

 The Sun Sentinel in 1985 [reported](SunSentinel.md) on Glenn's attempts to win his grandfather's old council seat.
 That's the _self-taught, deprived childhood_ myth, shattered.

+# Further Info

+_This site is incomplete_.
+For those in search of further details and evidence, here are some starting points with [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success}.